Freedom of Information

 The Myrtle Beach Police Department is committed to transparency of government action and operation, along with open access to public documents, as provided for in the South Carolina Freedom of Information Act (FOIA), below.

 Written requests may be delivered via letter, facsimile, e-mail or other transmission means.
 Written requests should be precise and as specific as possible regarding details (names, dates, topics, etc.) to ensure an accurate response.
-A FOIA Request Form is provided for the public’s convenience, but use of the form is not required to make a written request under the FOIA.
-Submit written requests to the Records Supervisor at: 1101 N. Oak St., Myrtle Beach, SC 29577, email@example.com or 843-918-1325 (fax).
-If you have any questions please contact Edith Lamana at 843-918-1535.
+A FOIA Request Form is provided for the public’s convenience, but the use of the form is not required to make a written request under the FOIA.
+Submit written requests using www.myrtlebeachsc.justfoia.com and/or the FOIA Form to the FOIA Coordinator, Lydia Chichester at: 1101 N. Oak St., Myrtle Beach, SC 29577, firstname.lastname@example.org or 843-918-1325 (fax).
+If you have any questions please contact Lydia Chichester at 843-918-1535.